Shashank-Padavalkar/Car-Damage-Detection/README.md

-# Car Damage Detection using YOLO Variants
+# Automated Vehicle Damage Detection and Repair Cost Estimation using Deep Learning

 This project explores a deep learning-based approach for **automated detection and classification of vehicle damage** using object detection models.
-It performs a comparative analysis of **YOLOv5, YOLOv8, and a conceptual YOLOv11**, aimed at streamlining vehicle damage assessment and improving insurance claim workflows.
+It performs a comparative analysis of **YOLOv5, YOLOv8, and a conceptual YOLOv11**, aimed at streamlining vehicle damage assessment and repair cost estimation improving insurance claim workflows.

 ---